tymyrddin/blue-linux/source/docs/guards/aide.md

 ![Aide conf](../../_static/images/aide22.png)

 Read through the file to acquaint yourself with aide.
 By default, changes in //Binaries// and //Libraries// directories are checked.
 Those are matched to the //BinLib// rule, which basically checks for any changes in permissions, ownership, modification, access and creation date, size change, md5 and sha1 signature, inode, number of links and block count.
 Then, it also checks for modifications in the //log files// against the rule //Logs//.
-Because log files tend to grow, you cannot use a signature there and you also have to ask aide not to check for size modification (S).
+Because log files tend to grow, you cannot use a signature there, and you also have to ask aide not to check for size modification (S).

 ## Usage

-On debian alikes, aide is run on a daily basis through the script `/etc/cron.daily/aide`.
-Default settings in `/etc/default/aide` tells aide to update it's database.
+On debian and friends, aide is run on a daily basis through the script `/etc/cron.daily/aide`.
+Default settings in `/etc/default/aide` tells aide to update its database.
 Using `database_out` value in `/etc/aide/aide.conf`, aide is going to output a new database any time it runs in `/var/lib/aide/aide.db.new` (if you kept the default settings).

 Any time you install new packages or change some configuration settings, run: